lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 ### IP whitelisting of Analysis Services clients

-Currently Azure Analysis Services does support VNet service endpoints.
-Consider using the Analysis Services firewall feature to whitelist client IP addresses.
+Currently Azure Consider using the Analysis Services firewall feature to whitelist client IP addresses.
 If enabled, the firewall blocks all client connections other than those specified in the firewall rules.

-Note: The default rules whitelist the Power BI service, but you can disable this rule if desired.
+The default rules whitelist the Power BI service, but you can disable this rule if desired.
 For more information, see [Hardening Azure Analysis Services with the new firewall capability](https://azure.microsoft.com/blog/hardening-azure-analysis-services-with-the-new-firewall-capability/).

 ### Authorization